amyrold/LongReads/README.md

 # LongReads

 ## Description
 LongReads is a bioinformatics application that will compare the variation of the 16S region within and between strains of a specified bacterial species.
-Based on a user-specified genome, LongReads will download metadata and filter to genomes that were sequenced using Long Read technology.
-It then determines and analyzes the intra-genomic and inter-genomic variation of the different 16S regions seen in each genome.
+Based on a user-specified genome, LongReads will download metadata and filter to genomes that were sequenced using Long Read technology (i.e. PacBio and Oxford Nanopore).
+It then analyzes and visualizes the intra-genomic and inter-genomic variation of the different 16S regions seen in each genome.

 # Installation Methods